Waterloo's Alonso returning to state, Firari going as well

 Waterloo senior Juan Alonso is headed back to state, although the bus ride is going to be a lot longer than usual.

-The tournament is normally held at the Kohl Center in Madison, but athletic events are not currently allowed in Dane County due to the pandemic.
+The tournament is normally held at the Kohl Center in Madison, but athletic events have capacity restrictions in Dane County due to the pandemic.
 The state tournament will be split into three different locations for the three divisions.
-Wausau West was also the host for the Division 3 state girls volleyball tournament which Waterloo competed in last fall.
+Wausau East was the host for the Division 3 state girls volleyball tournament which Waterloo competed in last fall.

 “That’s a long trip,” Waterloo wrestling coach Thurston Schuster said.
 “We’ll probably have to leave Waterloo at around 5 in the morning.”

-Alonso (16-3) began the sectional tournament with a pin against Random Lake’s David San Felippo at 5 minutes, 50 seconds of the quarterfinals, then earned a 6-1 decision over Markesan’s Carter Newton in the semifinals a 5-2 decision over Kenosha Christian Life’s Jordan Luhr in the finals.
+Alonso (16-3) began the sectional tournament with a pin against Random Lake’s David San Felippo at 5 minutes, 50 seconds of the quarterfinals, then earned a 6-1 decision over Markesan’s Carter Newton in the semifinals, and a 5-2 decision over Kenosha Christian Life’s Jordan Luhr in the finals.

 Two weeks after losing a pair of dual matches against Iowa-Grant/Highland and Markesan, Alonso flipped the switch and competed at a high level.